brunoton/return-to-consciousness/from-did-to-oneness.md

 A key indicator that non-dual awareness is integration rather than pathology is the preservation or enhancement of functionality.
 Depersonalization impairs functioning; people struggle to engage with life, relationships, work.
 Non-dual awareness, at least in its stable forms, does not produce impairment.
 Practitioners live ordinary lives, maintain relationships, engage in complex tasks.

 In many cases, functioning appears enhanced.
 The absence of egoic self-reference—the constant monitoring of "how am I doing? what does this mean for me?"—frees cognitive and emotional resources for engagement with the task at hand.
 Action becomes more fluid, less encumbered by self-consciousness.
 Relationships become more direct, less mediated by defensive positioning.

+This point requires emphasis because a common misconception holds that ego-dissolution would render a person unable to function as an individual.
+If the sense of separate self dissolves, who teaches?
+Who walks, eats, responds to being called by name?
+The historical record provides a clear answer: enlightened sages function as individuals—often with remarkable effectiveness.
+The Buddha taught for forty-five years after his awakening, engaging with thousands of individuals, adapting his teaching to different audiences, navigating complex social situations.
+Jesus related to individuals with distinctive intimacy and discernment.
+Contemporary non-dual teachers maintain households, write books, conduct relationships.

+The resolution lies in distinguishing two aspects of ego:

+**Ego as identity structure:** The deeply held belief "I am fundamentally separate; this boundary between me and world is ultimately real; what happens to this self is of supreme importance."
+This is what dissolves in non-dual awareness.

+**Ego as functional capacity:** The ability to respond to one's name, recognize one's body, navigate social contexts, use language, maintain commitments, act in the world.
+This remains—and often operates more fluidly without the burden of constant self-referential monitoring.

+What dissolves is the *dissociative boundary*, not the *functional differentiation*.
+A wave can recognize itself as ocean without ceasing to function as a wave.
+It still rises, crests, and falls; it still has a particular shape and location; it can still be pointed to and distinguished from other waves.
+What changes is the wave's "belief" that it is separate from the water—a belief that, in the case of waves, never existed, but in the case of egos, is precisely the dissociative structure that creates suffering.

+Non-dual sages are not formless blobs unable to navigate the world.
+They are individuals who have seen through the illusion of ultimate separateness while retaining full capacity for differentiated response.
+The relative continues within the recognized absolute.

 This is not transcendence in the sense of escape from the human condition.
 It is functionality within the human condition, but without the dissociative partitioning that creates the sense of a separate self struggling against the world.